schrht/tmt-convert-utils/README.md

 Steps:
 1. Use this script on a sidekick
-2. Create and entry the directory named $IMAGE_LABEL
+2. Create a directory named $IMAGE_LABEL and entry it (recommended)
-3. There should be at least 4GB on the sidekick (script will also do the check)
+3. There should be at least 4GB on the sidekick (this script will check for you)
 4. Run the command and wating for the results
 5. Keep an eye on the SIP console so you can see the details

 Note: If you see call trace `dump_backtrace+0xb0/0x120` and `No working init found` while booting up, make sure you flashed into the correct partition, from ER1.2+ AutoQE team starts using `userdata` rather than `system_a`.